SAP-archive/teched2020-INT167/exercises/ex1/README.md

 After completing these steps you will have created an edge designer project.

 1. Log onto SAP Edge Services - Policy Service
+   Open the following URL and log in using the user name (email address) and password you get from Exercise 0
    URL: https://iot-iottrainingdev-709f.edge-demo.cfapps.eu10.hana.ondemand.com/
 <br>![](/exercises/ex1/images/Ex1_Step1_1.png)